fybrik/fybrik/site/docs/contribute/modules.md

 ## Test

 1. [Register the module](../concepts/modules.md#registering-a-module) to make the control plane aware of it.
-1. Create an `M4DApplication` YAML for a user workload, ensuring that the data set and other parameters included in it, together with the governance policies defined in the policy manager, will result in your module being chosen based on the [control plane logic](../concepts/modules.md#control-plane-choice-of-modules).
+1. Create an `FybrikApplication` YAML for a user workload, ensuring that the data set and other parameters included in it, together with the governance policies defined in the policy manager, will result in your module being chosen based on the [control plane logic](../concepts/modules.md#control-plane-choice-of-modules).
-1. Apply the `M4DApplication` YAML.
+1. Apply the `FybrikApplication` YAML.
-1. View the `M4DApplication status`.
+1. View the `FybrikApplication status`.
 1. Run the user workload and review the results to check if they are what is expected.